Instrument/oculus-bridge/docs/javascript_docs.md

 		"y" : 1.1288273,
 		"z" : 0.1837934,
 		"w" : 0.0439387
 	}

+`getAcceleration` - an alternative to using the `onAccelerationUpdate` callback, this method returns the last known accelerometer values sent from the server.
+Acceleration values represent standard G's with the y-axis representing up and down.
+In other words, if the headset is sitting motionless on a level surface you will see 9.8 in the y axis with zeros for x and z.

+Example acceleration object:

+	{
+		"x" : 0,
+		"y" : 9.8,
+		"z" : 0
+	}

 `getConfiguration` - an alternative to using the `onConfigUpdate` callback, this method returns the metrics for the head mounted display.
 If a connection has not been made, the values will default to the metrics for the currently released development hardware.